hkellaway/hkellaway.github.io/_posts/2020-08-30-tale-of-third-parties.md

 Early on I determined that part of the point was to keep new developers from picking up `Gloss` instead of `Codable`.
 So, the first place to deter them is the `README`.
 I'll be honest, it was hard to take down a README that I worked on for over 5 years, but it's the right thing to do.
 I kept a [backup of the former README](https://github.com/hkellaway/Gloss/blob/production/README_ARCHIVE.md) for reference, but the [new README](https://github.com/hkellaway/Gloss/blob/production/README.md) serves one purpose: a stop sign with only directions on how to start migrating.

-A couple other good leverage points to keep folks from picking up Gloss or attempting feature development are at Issues and Pull Reuqests.
+A couple other good leverage points to keep folks from picking up Gloss or attempting feature development are at Issues and Pull Requests.
 So a new [Issue Template](https://github.com/hkellaway/Gloss/blob/production/ISSUE_TEMPLATE.md) and [Pull Request Template](https://github.com/hkellaway/Gloss/blob/production/PULL_REQUEST_TEMPLATE.md) were in order.

 Lastly, I'm a big fan of writing down those things that exist [between](/blog/2017/09/06/writing-imperfect-code) the [technical](/blog/2016/06/10/themes-in-modern-ios-architectures) and [non-technical](/blog/2019/06/07/swiftui-will-change-more-than-how-we-code).
 It becomes a reference for myself if I ever need to think about something similar again, and hopefully proves useful to others.
 So I chose to write a blog post as part of this rollout.